roolebo/tianocore.github.io/EDK-II-Development-Process.md

 First check out [[Getting Started with EDK II]] for downloading the latest EDK II development project with your build environment.

+Are you new to using git?
+If so, then the [[New to git]] page may be helpful.

 The developer process for the EDK II project
 --------------------------------------------